|Province||Jiāng xī 江西 'river west'|

 Poyang Lake is the largest freshwater lake in China, and like Dongting Lake in Hunan acts as a buffer for the Yangzi when it is swollen with summer rain.
 The warm waters are home to many fish.

 Lushan is a particularly picturesque mountain close to the lake and is a draw for Chinese and foreign tourists.
 The mountain's buildings include some of European architecture that dates back to colonial days when the coolness and beauty of this mountain was appreciated by foreign visitors.
 Often shrouded in mists, Lushan, is located to the west of Poyang Lake and soars to 4,836 feet [1,474 meters].
 It offers a respite from summer heat, even on its lower slopes.
 The town of Guling marks the transition to cooler temperatures (by 50 ° F [10 ° C]).
 It is often shrouded in cloud as moist air condenses into clouds and mist.
+There are religious buildings of all faiths: Buddhist, Daoist, Muslim and Christian.
 Many visitors aim to be at the peak at sunrise as that is when it is most likely to be clearest with spectacular views over the lake.

 Dragon's Head Cliff ➚ is Lushan's most famous viewpoint.
 The Tang poet Li Bai wrote eloquently about the waterfalls ➚ on the mountain.
 The poet Bai Juyi wrote of the ‘peach blossom path’ to the summit because the peaches were in bloom a good deal later than lower down the mountain.
 It has Three Treasure Trees 三宝树 sān bǎo shù which are said to have been planted 800 years ago.
 There is also a fine botanical garden with alpine plants and medicinal herbs.
 Closer to modern times Chiang Kaishek had a house here (The Meilu Villa ➚ named after his wife); and in 1959, a pivotal meeting in the early days of the Peoples Republic took place when Peng Dehuai criticized the leadership over the failings of the Great Leap Forward (the People's Hall Museum).
 In 1970 another important political meeting ended the career of Lin Biao.